I plan on opening my own hair salon in Texas. I'd like to know what type of business insurance I'll need to ensure I'm properly covered?

 + Utility Interruption Loss of Income

-Coverage for loss of income caused by the necessary suspension of your business due to failure of communications, water, natural gas, or electrical service to the premises.
+Coverage for loss of income caused by the necessary suspension of your business due to the failure of communications, water, natural gas, or electrical service to the premises.

-Here's examples of 3 different policies for hair salons in Texas
+Here are examples of 3 different policies for hair salons in Texas

 - A single beautician renting one chair in a salon, with liability coverage only; average premium is around $750 annually.